i-love-flamingo/flamingo-commerce/cart/Readme.md

 The cart package offers a domain model for carts and its items - and the application services that should be used to get and modify cart(s).

-It requires several ports to be implemented in order to have fully working cart functionality. (for example the *magento* package implements Adapters for the Ports)
+It requires several ports to be implemented in order to have fully working cart functionality.
+(for example the *flamingo-commerce-adapter-magento* package implements Adapters for the Ports)

+The cart model supports multidelivery and multipayment.

+Also the cart module and its services will be used by the checkout module.

 ## Principles / Summary

 * The "Cart" aggregate in the Domain Model is a complex object that should be used as a pure **immutable Value object**:
     * Never change it directly!
     * Only read from it